letstri/timezz/README.md

   date: new Date(),
 });

-timer.stopOnZero = true;
+timer.stopOnZero = false;
 ```

 ### beforeCreate

-The function will be called before initialization.
+The function will be called before instance initialization

 - type: `function`
 - default: `undefined`